RaymondChoi54/webcamMouse/deliverables/iteration-01.plan.md

 #### Roles & responsibilities

 Describe the different roles on the team and the responsibilities associated with each role.
-*Front-end Developer (extension)*: Develop the UI that the user will see on the page *Back-end Developer (extension)*: Develop the backend that handles manipulation of page, etc.
+-*Front-end Developer (extension)*: Develop the UI that the user will see on the page -*Back-end Developer (extension)*: Develop the backend that handles manipulation of page, etc.
-*Front-end Developer (face tracking)*: Develop the UI of the face tracking software *Back-end Developer (face tracking)*: Develop the computer vision algorithms, mouse movement, etc.
+-*Front-end Developer (face tracking)*: Develop the UI of the face tracking software -*Back-end Developer (face tracking)*: Develop the computer vision algorithms, mouse movement, etc.
-*Testing and Verification:* Conduct unit / black box testing to make sure it works
+-*Testing and Verification:* Conduct unit / black box testing to make sure it works

 #### Events